open-resources/physics_bank/content/public/006.Force/Friction/box_up_ramp/box_up_ramp.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Box Up Ramp
-      name: Abbas
+        name: Savannah
-    f: 179.0
+      f: 189.0
-    k: 0.4
+      k: 0.3
-    s: 0.6
+      s: 0.7
-    ang: 12
+      ang: 9
       part2:
         ans1:
           value: No, this is not an example of static or dynamic equilibrium.
           feedback: Consider the net force.
         ans2:
           value: This is an example of dynamic equilibrium.
           feedback: Great!
 You got it.
         ans3:
           value: This is an example of static equilibrium.
           feedback: Is the box at rest or in motion?
       part7:
         ans1:
           value: The box would slow down and come to a rest.
           feedback: Consider the net force in the x axis.
         ans2:
           value: The box would continue to speed up.
           feedback: Great!
 You got it; since $F_{net_x}$ > 0, the box would continue to speed up!
         ans3:
           value: The box would slow down until achieving a constant velocity.
           feedback: Consider the net force in the x axis.
 ---
 # {{ params.vars.title }}
 On moving day, {{params.vars.name}} pushes a box weighing {{params.f}} $\rm{N}$ at constant speed up a ramp.
 They push parallel to the ramp with a force of magnitude $F\_{\textit{A on B}}$ (see the figure below).
 The ramp makes an angle of $\theta = {{params.ang}}^{\circ}$ with the horizontal direction.
 The coefficients of static and kinetic friction friction between the box and the ramp are $\mu_s = {{params.s}}$ and  $\mu_k = {{params.k}}$, respectively.